area9innovation/flow9/tools/flowc/readme.md

    e.
 The top-level function types are recorded in a global FcTypeEnv
       environment.
 The local types are recorded in the AST itself.

+   f.
+At the end, we convert the FcExp and FcType to the corresponding
+      FiExp and FiType, which are suitable for incremental serialization.

+   g.
+We can run type verification on the FiModule representation.
+This is
+      done when dependent code is changed, and we have to check that the current module is still correct.

 4. Code generation.
 Bytecode works, JS works, others are in progress.

 You can inspect the process of type checking in detail, including the